 Carving stone is a work in which the controlled removal of the stone shapes fragments of rough natural stone.

-As a result of the permanent settlement of objects, stonework has survived that was created either before our history or in the past has survived all these years.
+As a result of the permanent settlement of objects, stonework made in the past has survived all these years.

 2. Bronze Casting

 Bronze is the most popular metal for metal sculptures; the copper image identified is often referred to as copper.